 Some of the variations to begin experimenting with include:

 - different facial expressions – serious, smiling, intense, laughing, sexy

-- changing the angle of the head - slightly tweaking the angling of their face can have a big impact
+- changing the angle of the head – slightly changing the angle and position of their face can have a big impact

 - different framings – head shot, upper body shot and full length